|

 years of people coming into the club with big ideas

 but no substance.
-Terry needed to tread carefully,
+Terry needed to tread carefully, therefore,

-of the background to the club and in turn they would
+to the club and in turn they would communicate Terry�s

-communicate Terry�s plans in ways which made sense
+plans in ways which made sense to us.
+But this did not

-to us.
-But this did not last for long.
-Whereas the
+last for long.
+Whereas the previous chairman, Mark Guterman,

-two years of his regime become so laid back he was
+had, by the last two years of his regime become so laid

-almost invisible, Terry Smith was almost diametrically
+back he was almost invisible, Terry Smith was almost

-running the playing side of affairs.
-He couldn�t resist
+strong say in running the playing side of affairs.
+He

-signing Paul Berry, for example, from Warrington Town
+couldn�t resist signing Paul Berry, for example, from

-and then checking with Kevin Ratcliffe afterwards.
+Warrington Town and then checking with Kevin Ratcliffe

 When Kevin walked out, Terry obviously